-- If started during a voice call, a voice prompt will be played without muting the voice call. - If DTMF decoding is activated (see AT^SIND, "dtmf" indicator) please note that processing of DTMF signals is not possible during voice prompt playback.
+- When voice prompt is played locally, microphone is muted and other audio sources are not feeding speaker, execution AT^SRTC or AT^SNFG are temporarily forbidden. - The voice prompt can be played remotely only when voice call is active. - The voice prompt recording cannot be started while call is active or hold state. - Recording of the voice prompt is stopped when there is active voice call. - If DTMF decoding is activated (see AT^SIND, "dtmf" indicator) please note that processing of DTMF signals is not possible during voice prompt playback.
 Incoming DTMF tones can be detected only after finishing voice prompt playback.

 AT^SIND=audio,1 Use AT^SIND and AT+CMER to activate +CIEV event indicators.

+OK

+AT^SIND=voiceprompt,1

+OK

+AT+CMER=3,0,0,2

 OK